LethalAssassin26/Timeless-Treasures-Website/replit.md

 ## Overview

-TechFlow Solutions is a modern full-stack web application built with React and Express that showcases technology products and services.
+Timeless Treasures is a modern full-stack web application built with React and Express that showcases technology products and services.
 The application serves as a business website featuring product catalogs, company information, and contact functionality.
 It implements a clean, professional design using shadcn/ui components and provides both desktop and mobile-responsive experiences.

 ## User Preferences